Mustafa-Vienna/PetAdoption/README.md

 - As the author of a post, I can see edit and delete buttons on my posts so that I can manage my content directly.

 #### Admin Users

+- As an admin, I can create, update, and delete comments, likes, tags, and user details to maintain platform integrity and organization.
+- As an admin, I can manage users, including their account status and permissions, to ensure proper access control and user management.
+- As an admin, I can oversee platform activity to maintain a safe and supportive community environment.
-- As an admin, I can delete or update any post so that I can ensure the platform remains safe and organized.
+- As an admin, I can delete or update any post to ensure the platform remains safe and organized.
-- As an admin, I can moderate user interactions, including comments and likes, so that the community maintains a respectful environment.
+- As an admin, I can moderate user interactions, including comments and likes, to foster a respectful environment.
-- As an admin, I can assign tags such as *Hot*, *Fresh*, or *Featured* to posts so that they are categorized and highlighted appropriately.
+- As an admin, I can assign tags such as *Hot*, *Fresh*, or *Featured* to posts for proper categorization and visibility:

-  - *Hot*: For posts with more than 50 views.
+   - *Hot*: Assigned to the most liked posts to highlight popular content

   ![Posts Wireframe](readme_assets/images/hot.png)